-What Kind of Support is Available for Adults with ADHD?
 Attention deficit hyperactivity disorder (ADHD) can significantly impact every aspect of adult life.
 But the disorder does not have to hold you back as there are many personal and professional support systems available.

 While the symptoms of ADHD are similar in children and adults, their effects can be different.
 Adults with the disorder tend to develop strategies to help them cope with and mask the symptoms, with both positive and negative results.

 ADHD affects adults and children somewhat differently, because an adult with the disorder has often spent his or her life adapting to and coping with the symptoms.
 For adults, ADHD can lead to poor relationships with friends and family, and difficulty coping at work, but treatment is available.

-How is ADHD Diagnosed in Adults?
 Although attention deficit hyperactivity disorder (ADHD) is sometimes viewed as a childhood problem, adults also suffer from the many defining characteristics of this condition.
 The problem lies in recognizing the signs and getting a proper diagnosis.
 Read on for a clearer picture of adult ADHD.